 A five-year study of the BioEYES program found that students get excited about science when they get to work hands-on with growing zebra fish.

 Talk about minimal input for maximum result.
-A new study suggests that encouragement from a female role model could keep some girls from dropping out of STEM classes.
+An Arizona State University study found that encouragement from a female role model could keep some girls from dropping out of STEM classes.